Each time you walk into a new office, you will scan the environment, collect data, formulate impressions, and build a narrative.

 In effect, a group that has spent enough time together and accumulated shared experiences and a stable core will develop a unique culture.

-The internal stability of the group directly influences the strength and consistency of the culture.
+The group’s internal stability directly influences the culture’s strength and consistency.
 That stability usually comes from the following factors:

 - The length of its shared history or how long has the group worked together